runmyaccountsag/sqlledger_docker/README.md

 ## Issues that need to be fixed
 Currently, the container cannot run in the background and httpd doesnt start automatically.
-This should be fixed by adding an Entrypoint or CMD line (Commented in the DockerFile) but the issue with that is, that the Container doesn't continue running.
+This should be fixed by adding an Entrypoint or CMD line (Commented in the DockerFile), but the issue with that is, that the Container doesn't continue running.